UnionInternationalCheminsdeFer/OSDM/spec/offline-model.md

 ![Fare Structure](../images/fare-data-structure/calendar.png)

 ### Text

 All texts provided wit the data use the text data structure providing short and long texts and translations in different languages.
-To support legacy implementations and the converstion to the 108.1 specification additional textxs without special characters can be defined.
+To support legacy implementations and the conversation to the 108.1 specification additional texts without special characters can be defined.

 ![Fare Structure](../images/fare-data-structure/text.png)

-### Station names
+### Station Names

 Station names have been included within the data exchange to support names including special characters and names of different length.
-If in the furture the station data exchange of MERITS is capable of providing these names they can be removed here.
+If in the future the station data exchange of MERITS is capable of providing these names they can be removed here.
 The station codes used must be codes as defined in MERITS / TAP-TSI.

 Station names provides multi language names in short and long form as currently no other data source can provide these names.
 Short names are used within the route